39digits/macos-keylayouts/README.md

 The Microsoft Designer Compact keyboard bundle includes two keylayouts.

-- **Designer Compact** - This is the standard UK PC layout as shown on the keys.
+- **Designer Compact - PC** - This is the standard UK PC keyboard layout.
 - **Designer Compact - ANSI Quotes** - This is similar to the UK PC layout except it switches the @ and " keys to be similar to US or all Mac keyboard layouts.
 Muscle memory is hard to break!

 Here are the differences in table form.